radarsat1/cxxviz/README.md

 analysers into a format possible to use with visualisation tools such as [Moose](http://www.moosetechnology.org/).

-They remain somewhat unpolished, stay tuned for some instructions and examples.
+They remain somewhat unpolished and still contain things specific to the project this was developed to analyse ([Siconos](http://siconos.gforge.inria.fr/)), stay tuned for some instructions and examples.

 ## SrcML to MSE converter